pagkly/Zed/Investopedia4/Equitable Relief When Legal Remedies Aren't Enough.md

 -   Equitable relief is granted by a court requiring one party to either act or refrain from taking an action.
 -   Equitable relief is usually a remedy for a breach of contract or in cases of intellectual property theft.
--   A common form of equitable relief is the canceling of a contract, which ends all terms and obligations, allowing both parties to return to their pre-contract status.
+-   A common form of equitable relief is the canceling of a contract, which ends all terms and obligations, allowing both parties to [[Return|return]] to their pre-contract status.

 ## How Equitable Relief Works